 Apart from this, also ask about the security deposits.
 Some owners do not discuss it with you and ask you for the security deposit once you have completely moved.

-Also, find out if your owners have any objection regarding the guests that visit your apartment frequently.
+Also, find out if your owners have any objections regarding the guests that visit your apartment frequently.

 Most owners have some kind of policy on pets, varying from no pets at all, charging a pet deposit, or allotting only specific types, sizes, or breeds.

-Again, even if you have no pets of your own, it is good to identify what the policy is because it will similarly apply to the residents nearby you.
+Again, even if you have no pets of your own, it is good to identify the policy because it will similarly apply to the nearby residents.